JBrandonS/MLPNG/README.md

 ### Trainer

-IN PROGRESS
+1. Clone the repository using `git clone`, or download and extract the zip
+2. Create a python environment
+   - I have provided `conda-envs/training.yml` which is the conda env I use on superpod.
+3. You can now run the code, using the `trainer.sh` or `trainer.py`.

 ## Running

-> You will need to change the conda env in the `.sbatch` scripts located inside `datagen/`.
+> You will need to change the conda env in the `.sbatch` scripts located inside `scripts/`.
 >
 > The best method to run large amounts data is to use slurm job arrays.

 ### Data Generation

 The data generator is controlled by settings files located in the `settings/` directory.
-By default, the `settings/settings.json` file is used.
 You can specify a different settings file as an argument when running the Python scripts.

 The `datagen.py` script generates the alms and patches.